Fintech SaaS – Excel Financial Model

 The cash flow statement shows the inflow and outflow of cash.
 All the cash activities (operations, investing, and financing) are present in the cash flow statement, where you can track the flow of money for your SaaS business.

 The balance sheet tab contains a yearly and monthly balance sheet.
-If you want to look into more in-depth details of your financial health, the balance sheet statement can help you by providing month by month data.
+If you want to look into more in-depth details of your financial health, the balance sheet statement can help you by providing month-by-month data.

 Here, you can see the revenue from customers (net MMR) and the MMR per user.
-Furthermore, you can see the user CLV, which is customer lifetime value.
+Furthermore, you can see the user CLV, which is the customer’s lifetime value.
 This indicator is useful in knowing the total revenue one user provides; ideally, your CLV should be high.
 Finally, a calculation for customer acquisition cost is in the expense section.

 CAC is the customer acquisition cost, which is the total cost (sales & marketing expenses) incurred in acquiring one user.
 Lastly, there is a ratio of CLV/CAC, which indicates the amount of lifetime value a customer provides instead of the acquisition cost incurred.
 The rate of CLV/CAC should be higher, which shows a positive result.